-Reynolds to keep seat as Groves city marshal - Port Arthur News
+Reynolds to keep seat as Groves city marshal; Ward 4 winner elected - Port Arthur News

-Reynolds to keep seat as Groves city marshal
+Reynolds to keep seat as Groves city marshal; Ward 4 winner elected

 Norman Reynolds Jr. will retain his seat as city marshal of Groves.